hzumbado/desert_angiosperms_repository/README.md

-## Assessing biogeographic patterns of angiosperm richness and future species’ range shifts in desert ecosystems in southern California
+## Biogeographic patterns of angiosperm richness and projected range shifts in desert ecosystems of southern California

 **Authors and Affiliations**